silvermete0r/product-multi-view-integration-guide-nano-banana/README.md

 Kaggle "Nano Banana" Hackathon by Google DeepMind: https://www.kaggle.com/competitions/banana | [1](#references)

-> Access to the AI Studio App will be provided after the end of submission period of the Hackathon (8 September).
-Stay tuned!

 This project helps to make multi-angle product images view for e-commerce websites based on Google Gemini 2.5 Flash Image (Nano Banana), which is a state-of-the-art image generation / editing model.
 It can make product multi-view from the given reference image(s) of the product and optional visual effects text descriptions (not necessary).
 Then using ready easy-to-use JavaScript code in this GitHub repository, you can integrate multi-angle product image viewer for your e-commerce website.

 ## How to use